xixogo5105/uiptv/GUIDE.md

 - **Series binge-watch**: Series playback can now follow a binge-watch playlist/session flow for episode-to-episode viewing.
 - **Update window**: The About page now opens a custom GitHub Releases-backed update dialog.
 - **Localized UI**: UIPTV now ships with multiple language bundles, RTL layout support, and localized season/episode numbering where supported.
-- **Theme zoom + overrides**: The Theme section supports saved zoom, live preview, light/dark CSS overrides, and zoom-fill playback mode.
+- **Theme controls**: The Theme section supports built-in light/dark themes, saved zoom, live preview, and zoom-fill playback mode.
 - **Browser player path**: Desktop context menus and default playback settings can route playback through the local web player when needed.
 - **Watching Now improvements**: Series watch-state and resume flows are available in both desktop and web experiences.
 - **Import tooling refresh**: The Stalker, M3U, and Xtreme import guides have been aligned with current parser behavior.

-For advanced desktop theming, see [CSS_APPLICATION_GUIDE.md](CSS_APPLICATION_GUIDE.md).

 ---